NightStar3/zerovsh-patcher/readme.txt

 -- Note --

- If you have a patch you want to submit, contact one of the active developers and we shall add your patch to the svn, and add your name to the credits
+If you have a patch you want to submit then make a pull request on github, and we add your name to the credits.

-If you are interested in becoming an active developer for the project, contact one of the project leaders and we shall give your rights to the svn, if you qualify
+If you are interested in becoming an active developer for the project, contact one of the project leaders and we shall give your rights to the git repo, if you qualify

-You can download the source code from http://code.google.com/p/zerovsh-patcher/
+You can download the source code from https://github.com/NightStar3/zerovsh-patcher

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------